-Results will generally be available within two weeks after your child has taken the mock test.
+There are two sets of results, and the first email will generally be sent a minimum of two weeks after your child has taken the mock test.
 It takes this time as the answer sheets are sent for automated marking by machine and the results are then analysed individually and sent to you.

 You will be sent a personalised e-mail with details of your child’s performance in the test.
 The summary will mention:

-You will also receive similar details across each of the four sections: English Comprehension, Mathematics, Verbal Reasoning and Non-Verbal Reasoning that will help you determine the relative strength of your child in each area as well as identify where they need additional support.
+You will also receive similar details broken down by each of the four sections: English Comprehension, Mathematics, Verbal Reasoning and Non-verbal Reasoning that will help you determine the relative strength of your child in each area and where they may need additional support.

-At the end of the entire series of mock tests for the year, similar percentage ranks will be provided to you, taking into account the entire population who have taken the test.
+At the end of the entire series of mock tests for the year, similar percentage ranks will be provided to you comparing your child to all the other children (the ‘population’) who have taken the test.

-Entry to Grammar School is typically dependent upon how well your child does as well as how well all other candidates do.
-It is for this reason we provide you with a percentage rank within the cohort who sat the exam at the same weekend as your child.
+Entry to Grammar School is typically dependent upon how well your child does in comparison to how well all other candidates do.
+It is for this reason we provide you with a percentage rank within the cohort who sat the exam on the same weekend as your child.
 While it is never possible to replicate the exact parameters that your child will face in their actual admission test, you can use the results as an approximate indicator.
 We provide percentage rank within same sex within the cohort in case your child’s first preference school is a single sex school.

-As the number of children at the mock tests we arrange varies by session, to enable for meaningful comparison, we use a percentage rank rather than absolute rank.
+As the number of children at each session varies, we use a percentage rank rather than absolute rank to give you a more meaningful comparison.
 This standardises the results as if exactly 100 children sat the test and gives your child’s rank amongst these, where a rank of 100 is the highest possible.

-You can use these indicators to see whether there is one or more section(s) in which your child may benefit from some additional support.
+You can use these indicators to see whether there are one or more section(s) in which your child may benefit from some additional support.

 Unfortunately there is no way to know or predict this.

-For copyright reasons we will not be distributing the test questions.
+For copyright reasons we cannot distribute the test questions.

-There will be no additional value for you so we do not recommend this.
+There is only one test paper used, so we do not recommend this.

-Past papers are not available for practice.
-However, there are sample questions on the St. Olave’s Grammar School website available by clicking here .
-Sample test papers can be bought from the school during the Open Day.
+Past papers are not available.
+However, there are sample questions on the St. Olave’s Grammar School website available here .
+In addition, the PA sell further sample test papers at the school during their Open Day in the summer.

-Please note that the Mock Tests are being organised and run exclusively by the St. Olave’s Parents’ Association.
-Therefore, please direct any queries to the Parents’ Association and not to the School.
+Please note that the Mock Tests are organised and run exclusively by the St. Olave’s Parents’ Association.
+Therefore, please direct any queries to the PA at email@example.com and not to the School.